jeliebig/WaWebSessionHandler/README.md

 Save WhatsApp Web Sessions to files and run them everywhere!

+## Discontinued

+WhatsApp began rolling out the new WhatsApp Web Multi-Device version for everyone, which means that my script can no longer access all the necessary information needed to save a session.
+More details about the exact issue are provided [here](https://github.com/jeliebig/WaWebSessionHandler/issues/15).
+Since I can't do anything about that I decided to discontinue this project.

+As soon as everyone updated to the latest WhatsApp Web version my script will no longer work.

 ## NOTE

 This README file is outdated and doesn't properly reflect the current state of this project.
 It will be updated soon.